mdekstrand/cs533-web/assignments/A5/index.md

 :::{draft}
 This assignment is still in draft state, as I am finalizing my review of the requirements.
-You can go ahead and get started on the data set preparation, however.
+You can go ahead and get started on the data set preparation and exploration, however.
 :::

 This assignment is designed to develop and assess your ability to build classifiers and reason about